maxrmorrison/torchcrepe/README.md

   --model MODEL         The model capacity.
 One of "tiny" or "full" --decoder DECODER     The decoder to use.
 One of "argmax", "viterbi", or
                         "weighted_argmax"
-  --device DEVICE       The device to perform inference on
+  --gpu GPU             The gpu to perform inference on
 ```